carolynw25/FAANGCode/README.md

 4. In a separate terminal, cd into "faang_code/backend" to start the BackEnd<br/>
    a) Run "npm start"<br/>
    Note: if an error with nodemon occurs run: npm install nodemon --save-dev<br/>
-   Note: if an error with babel occurs run: npm ls babel-loader
+   Note: if an error with babel occurs run: npm ls babel-loader <br/>

 ## Steps to setup Chrome Extension
-1.
+1. Go to Gemini API Developer Kit and request a key <br/>
+   a) Add the key into the background.js GeminiAPI function <br/>
+2. Go to chrome://extensions/ on Google Chrome <br/>
+3. Press load unpacked and go to the folder FAANGCode\faang_code\public <br/>